-- (1) The purpose of this code is to ensure development minimises:- - (a) the exposure of people to health risks associated with arboviruses; - (b) the adverse impacts on an amenable lifestyle and the public's wellbeing from exposure to biting midges and mosquitoes; and - (c) the adverse impacts of biting midges and mosquitoes on human health, and long-term management costs to Council. - (2) The purpose of the code will be achieved through the following overall outcomes:- - (i) Within the Open Space Precinct - a) Development and other uses must ensure all external windows and doors are equipped with insect screens with a mesh aperture of not more than 1mm; and - b) Where a Child Care Centre must ensure outdoor play / entertainment areas are equipped with insect screens with a mesh aperture of not more than 1mm. - (ii) Where an Aged Person and Special Needs Housing or Child Care Centre use in any location, development ensures all external windows and doors are equipped with insect screens with a mesh aperture of not more than 1mm.
+(a (b ex (c) rpose of this code is to ensure development minimises:-) the exposure of people to health risks associated with arboviruses;) the adverse impacts on an amenable lifestyle and the public's wellbeing from posure to biting midges and mosquitoes; and) the adverse impacts of biting midges and mosquitoes on human health, and long-term anagement costs to Council.
+(2) The pu rpose of the code will be achieved through the following overall outcomes:- Within the Open Space Precinct a) Development and other uses must ensure all external windows and doors are equipped with insect screens with a mesh aperture of not more than 1mm; and b) Where a Child Care Centre must ensure outdoor play / entertainment areas are equipped with insect screens with a mesh aperture of not more than 1mm. o) Where an Aged Person and Special Needs Housing or Child Care Centre use in any location, development ensures all external windows and doors are equipped with insect screens with a more than 1mm.
+E Editor's Note - Building Design Advice Careful attention to elements of both conceptual and detailed design can significantly essen the potential for mosquitoes (and biting midges) to enter buildings.
+Outdoor entertaining areas are encouraged to be equipped with insect screens with a mesh aperture of not more than 1mm to minimise mosquito entry to the area.
+84 Shoreline (Bayhill Estate) POD Version J (Draft A) Serpentine Creek, Scenic and Orchard Roads, Redland Bay